vonKristoff/iamanagram/src/content/projects/in-and-out-of-sync.md

 ---
 title: In And Out Of Sync
-subtitle: A soundwork featuring Eliane Radigue, Rhodri Davies and Julia Eckhardt
+subtitle: A 16mm film and performance by Aura Satz
 date: 12/2/23
-thumbnail: ToneTransmissions.jpg
+thumbnail: in&out1.jpg
 related: []
 category: ['films', 'performances']
 ---